vladpostu/tris-flutter/README.md

 # tris-flutter

 ## Disclamer
-This is a school project.
+**This is a school project.**
+The core and the README are done based on the delivery requirements

 ## Getting started
 It aims to recreate the famous Tris game with flutter.